erikandersson96/portfolio-project-five/TESTING.md

 #### bag app

-I only got errors for missing semicolons.
+I only got warning for missing semicolons.

 #### blog app

-I only got errors for missing semicolons.
+I only got warning for missing semicolons.

 #### checkout app

-I only got errors for missing semicolons.
+I only got warning for missing semicolons.

 #### newsletter app